-The definition of a \ac{ci} set requires the \textit{existance} of a reference $r$ such that $f(x,r) \in \C$.
-This presents an issue for data-driven invariance since our data-set may not contain the appropriate references.
+The definition of a \ac{ci} set is based on the \textit{existence} of a command $r$ such that $f(x,r) \in \C$.
+This is fundamentally challenging for data-driven invariance since our data-set may not contain the appropriate commands.
 In this section, we overcome this issue by inner-approximating a \ac{ci} set using a union of \ac{pi} sets which are more amenable to data-driven synthesis.

-We use the fact that once the reference policy $r_t= \bar r$ is determined for all time $t$, the system~\eqref{eq:system} becomes an autonomous system with a particular dynamics $f(x; \bar r)$ parameterized by the reference policy $\bar r$.
-Now we can define \ac{pi} sets for the autonomous dynamics $f(x; \bar r)$, and use the \ac{pi} sets to find a \ac{ci} set for the system~\eqref{eq:system}.
-Every \ac{pi} set $\O({\bar r})\in\X$ of the autonomous dynamics $f(x; \bar r)$ parameterized by the reference policy $\bar r\in \R$ is a subset of the maximal \ac{ci} set $\Cinf$ of the system~\eqref{eq:system}.
+We use the fact that once the {constant command} $r_t= \bar r$ is determined for all time $t$, the system~\eqref{eq:system} becomes an autonomous system with a particular dynamics $f(x; \bar r)$ parameterized by the command $\bar r$.
+Now, we can define \ac{pi} sets for the autonomous dynamics $f(x; \bar r)$, and use these \ac{pi} sets to create a \ac{ci} set for the system~\eqref{eq:system}.
+This is true since every \ac{pi} set $\O({\bar r}){\subseteq}\X$ of the autonomous dynamics $f(x; \bar r)$ parameterized by the command $\bar r\in \R$ is a subset of the max-\ac{ci} set $\Cinf$ of the system~\eqref{eq:system}.
 The following proposition shows that the union